Super Grand Link Express: Hold & Win (Octoplay) – Review & Demo Play

 Super Grand Link Express: Hold & Win Demo Version

-If you want a feel for the rhythm, the demo for Super Grand Link Express: Hold & Win does the job.
+The Super Grand Link Express: Hold & Win demo does the job for getting a feel for the rhythm.
 I use it to sample the bet range from 0.10 to 200, test how the Hold & Win triggers, and see how often coins and trains turn up.
 No risk, same pace, and you can tweak stakes and auto play settings.
 After a few test runs, I had a clear view of hit rate and feature cadence.

 Bonus Buy Feature in Super Grand Link Express: Hold & Win